Edward Hallstrom: Inventor

 The Hallstrom and Crosley Icy Balls—almost certainly, the "Gnome ice producer" too—appear to have operated on similar principles; both consisted of two connected vessels that acted as a boiler/generator and condenser/evaporator, both used a mixture of ammonia and water as the refrigeration medium, and all three devices were operated using essentially the same manual recharging procedure.
 However, the shapes of the vessels of the two designs were quite different, and their similarities otherwise, quite probably, resulted from independent inventors attempting to solve exactly the same problem.

 In May 1928, with Hallstrom still bankrupt and therefore using his wife's name, M. E. Hallstrom, a patent application, 13,475, "Improvements in refrigerating apparatus" was made, covering his refrigeration invention.
 This was followed by five more patent applications, all successful, which, after his release from bankruptcy in 1932, were made under his own name, in 1934, 1935, two in 1936, and 1940.
 He registered the design of his refrigerator (Registered design No. 12092), in 1934, the same year that his new refrigerator factory in Willoughby opened.
 His last patent was in 1951.

-As Hallstrom became better known, the widespread perception that he was a groundbreaking Australian inventor and engineer became a part of his well-crafted public persona, and an asset in selling refrigerators.
+As Hallstrom became more prominent, he cultivated a public reputation as an inventor and engineer, a perception that contributed to his commercial success in selling refrigerators.